Here's what nobody's telling you about doing business in China in 2026.

 Successful business in China requires a fundamental shift from transactional scheduling to relational investing.

 If you're flying in for a week of back-to-back meetings, you're doing it wrong.
 Block your evenings.
-Download and populate WeChat before you land.
+Download and populate WeChat you land.
 And budget not just for hotels and flights, but for building trust.
 The contract is signed at the table, but the deal is made over the baijiu.

-⚠️ Disclaimer: This article is an exclusive analysis by Luceve Editorial based on publicly available information.
-It is for informational purposes only and does not constitute investment advice, a recommendation, or an offer to buy/sell securities.
-Always consult a qualified advisor before making investment decisions.
+Disclaimer: This content is produced by Luceve Editorial based on publicly available information and is for informational purposes only.
+It does not constitute investment advice.